keerthik/keerthik.github.io/essays/drafts/esports.md

 update: June 2014
 len: 11 min
 ---
-# E-sports spurring "Real" sports
+# esports spurring "Real" sports

 // Better title please

 <div class="essay-subtext">cross-posted: <a href="https://medium.com/@keerthiko">on Medium</a></div>

 ## History lesson
-eSports has been on a meteoric rise for the last decade.
+esports has been on a meteoric rise for the last decade.

 ## Sports and Gender
-- Traditional sports segregated. eSports may open the way to stopping that being the default.
+- Traditional sports segregated. esports may open the way to stopping that being the default.

 ## 5-minute sport design exercise
 Anything can be an exciting sport because of "metagame."
 That doesn't make it a good "game."